RLado/Oink/README.md

 You may **uninstall** using `sudo make uninstall` to remove **all** configuration files and binaries

+> For distributions using init systems other than **systemd** alternative init scripts are provided in the `init` directory

 ---
 ### How to setup
 The setup process is simple: